ericmdantas/ng-xtorage/README.md

 # why?

-Because it sucks to keep doing the same workarounds every project to: save, retrieve, remove and expire info from the web storage.
+Because it sucks to keep doing the same workarounds every project to: save, retrieve and remove info from the web storage.
 Stringify this, parse that.. loop through this.. enough is enough.